 Fermentation can be used to produce pharmaceuticals, bioethanol, biochemicals, enzymes and many other products.
 Ensuring that cells have optimal conditions for production is not a trivial task.
 Many theories, mathematical models, and advanced laboratory and production equipment have been developed to allow and increase production.
 In this lab, you will set up fermentation of a second-generation bioethanol production plant that converts waste into bioethanol.
 Your task is to make a pilot scale experiment and develop a process for efficient bioethanol production.

 Yeast inoculum and aseptic technique

-Students begins by preparing a yeast inoculum using the aseptic technique.
-Students practice the aseptic technique by using the Bunsen burner and making sure the media has been autoclaved in order to minimize risk of contamination.
-After students successfully acquire a pure yeast inoculum, they perform analysis on a small sample under microscope observation.
-The lab stresses the importance of acquiring a pure yeast inoculum in order to get the highest bioethanol production.
-After acquiring a pure inoculum, students preform the first fermentation.
-Learning about the fermenter and how it operates, students learn how to ensure yeast mono cultivation.
+Your first task is to prepare a yeast inoculum using the aseptic technique.
+You can practice the aseptic technique by using the Bunsen burner and making sure the media has been autoclaved in order to minimize risk of contamination.
+Once you have acquired a pure yeast inoculum, you can analyze a small sample under microscope observation.
+After that, you can perform the first fermentation.

 Mathematical simulation and data analysis